mnematolahi/offensive-security-work/README.md

-# All the useful tools i find about finding bugs and vulnerabilities
+# All the useful tools i use for finding bugs and vulnerabilities
 ## opensource or free only